Ajn0r/scandi-quiz/README.md

 So that when the game area was larger than 100vh, the background image would end before the game area.

 ![responsivness-issue](assets/documentation/responsiveproblemiphone.PNG)

+- This was solved by changing the height to min-height 100vh

 ## Deployment